rishika-2626/finance-backend/README.md

 ## Overview

-This project is a **multi-tenant backend system** designed for a finance dashboard.
-It enables multiple organizations to securely manage their financial records with strict data isolation and role-based access control (RBAC).
+This project is a **multi-tenant financial management backend API** built using Node.js, Express.js, and MongoDB.

+The system enables multiple organizations to securely manage financial records with:

+* strict tenant isolation
+* role-based access control (RBAC)
+* JWT authentication
+* audit logging
+* dashboard analytics
+* Docker containerization

-Each user belongs to a specific organization, and all data access is restricted within that organization, ensuring complete tenant isolation.
+Each user belongs to a specific organization, and all data access is restricted within that organization to ensure complete isolation between tenants.

-The system demonstrates real-world backend engineering practices including authentication, authorization, audit logging, and scalable API design.
+The project demonstrates real-world backend engineering concepts including authentication, authorization, scalable API design, middleware architecture, audit logging, and service-layer based backend structure.

 ---